DashanGao/DashanGao.github.io/index.md

 ## Patents

-1. Dashan Gao, Junliang Xu, Zhijun Chen.
+1. Dashan Gao, Junliang Xu and Zhijun Chen.
 May 8, 2020.
 A Kind of Reading Method, System and Terminal Equipment of Electronic Screen.
 CN108269460A.

+2. Ce Ju, Dashan Gao, Xiang Cao, Yang Liu and Tianjian Chen.
+Feb 10, 2020.
+A kind of Horizontal Federated Learning Optimization Method, Equipment and Storage Based on Semi-Supervised Learning.
+CN11129189A.

+3. Xiguang Wei, Quan Li, Ce Ju, Xiang Cao, Yang Liu, Tianjian Chen and Dashan Gao.
+Feb 10, 2020.
+A Week-Supervised Machine Learning Optimization Method, Equipment, Device and Storage.
+CN111325320A.

+4. Ce Ju and Dashan Gao.
+Feb 13, 2020.
+A Sample Clustering Method, Equipment, Device and Readable Storage.
+CN111339212A.

+5. Ce Ju, Dashan Gao and Xiguang Wei.
+Mar 6, 2020.
+A Federated Model Parameter Determine Method, Equipment, Device and Storage.
+CN111382875A.

-2. Comming soon...
+6. Comming soon...
 ---